whscienceteacher/whscienceteacher.github.io/biology.md

 [Pedigree Maker](/pedigree/) - **Biology** - A request of my wife's - Make pedigree diagrams by dragging the pieces around.
 Double click to select a piece.
 Use a screenshot to save the image.
 (Win-PrtScn or Fn-Win-Space on Windows, Shift-Cmd-4 on Mac)

+### Games
+[Mammu and Amfa - Homeostasis Game](/mammuandamfa/) - **Biology** - I actually made this for my astronomy class in our astrobiology unit but the purpose is to get students thinking about homeostasis.
+A short platform puzzle game.
+Two aliens must work together and use their strengths and weaknesses to maintain homeostasis and explore the galaxy.
 ---

 Check back soon for more.
 [Support ongoing development on patreon](https://www.patreon.com/whscienceteacher). whscienceteacher at outlook. com